DEPARTMENT OF COMMUNICATION STUDIES

-Rich's scholarship intersects the area of family and culture and has co-authored research with his colleague/friend of nearly 3 decades, Lynn Turner (past NCA President).
+Rich's scholarship intersects the area of family and identity and has co-authored research with his colleague/friend of nearly 3 decades, Lynn Turner (past NCA President).
 Rich has also written in the area of classroom communication and was recognized as a "Leading Scholar" in classroom communication by the Communication Institute for Online Scholarship.

 Rich is the co-author of 5 books in multiple editions (IPC: Interpersonal Communication, Gender and Communication, Understanding Interpersonal Communication: Making Choices in Changing Times, Perspectives on Family Communication/4th edition, and Introducing Communication Theory: Analysis and Applications/5th edition).
 His theory book has been published in 6 languages.
 Rich is also co-editor of The Family Communication Sourcebook which was awarded the Outstanding Book by the National Communication Association (Family Communication Division) in 2013.
 Rich has been appointed twice as Guest Co-Editor of the Journal of Family Communication.
 In addition, he has (co) authored dozens of articles and book chapters and is a current member of six journal editorial boards in communication studies.

 He (and Lynn Turner) are co-editors of the Handbook of Family Communication (Sage, 2015).